SeldonIO/seldon-core/docs/source/contents/getting-started/configuration/index.md

  * `topicPrefix`: set a prefix for all topics
  * `consumerGroupIdPrefix`: set a prefix for all consumer groups

-An example to set this in the configuration when using the helm installation is showm below:
+An example to set this in the configuration when using the helm installation is showm below for creating the default `SeldonConfig`:

 ```
 helm upgrade --install seldon-v2 k8s/helm-charts/seldon-core-v2-setup/ -n seldon-mesh \